dtvu94/docker-jitsi-meet-from-source/README.md

-# docker-jitsi-meet-from-source
+# Jitsi Meet on Docker

-Tutorial to make a docker compose for Jitsi meet and its essential components from source
+Inspiration from <https://github.com/jitsi/docker-jitsi-meet>, I make a tutorial for build from its source code, not from debian packages.